• Skip to primary navigation

 Instructions

-• Combine the cucumber slices and the onion slices in a half-gallon jar or container with a leak-proof cover.
+• Combine the cucumber and onion slices in a half-gallon jar or container with a leak-proof cover.

-• In a bowl, mix the vinegar, salt, sugar and celery seed until the sugar dissolves.
+• In a bowl, mix the vinegar, salt, sugar and celery seed (garlic of desired)

-• Pour this mixture over the pickles and onion slices.
+• When cool pour the vinegar mixture over the pickles and onion slices.

 Notes